awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 ```

 `Local Tunnel Endpoint`
-The IP address for the customer gateway—in this case, your Windows server—that terminates the VPN connection on your network's side\.
-If your customer gateway is a Windows server instance, this is the instance's private IP address\.
+The IP address for the customer gateway—in this case, your Windows Server—that terminates the VPN connection on your network's side\.
+If your customer gateway device is an EC2 instance, this is the instance's private IP address\.

 `Remote Tunnel Endpoint`
 One of two IP addresses for the virtual private gateway that terminates the VPN connection on the AWS side of the connection\.